 Pavlova is a meringue-based dessert with a marshmallowy inside and a crisp exterior.
 They are great for the holidays because you can make the whipped cream 24 hours and the meringue base up to 72 hours in advance and assemble them just before serving.
 Plus, who doesn’t love chocolate and raspberries?

 The boozy, coffee flavors and creamy texture of Italian Tiramisu will take any Friendsgiving to unforgettable status.
 It’s the perfect dessert because it combines both your after-dinner coffee, and dessert into one!
 Make everything ahead of time and dust it with cocoa powder and dish it up right before serving.

-Summer Miller is an Associate Editor for Simply Recipes based in Nebraska.
+Summer Miller is the Senior Editor for Simply Recipes based in Nebraska.
 Her work has appeared in Bon Appetit, Eating Well, Grit, SAVEUR, and Every Day with Rachael Ray, among others.
 Her first book is New Prairie Kitchen (Agate Publishing, 2015).